 Contents: Acknowledgements, pp. 5-6; Introduction, pp. 7-8; ALCO Number 71974, pp. 9-24; Rebirth, pp. 25-34; First Runs, pp. 35-40; From West Virginia to Montana, pp. 41-60; More Than Just a Locomotive, pp. 61-66; On the Road Again, pp. 67-76; 261 Revenue Trips, pp. 77-78; Bibliography, pp. 79-80.

-South Platte Press, softcover, 80 pages, standard portrait book 8 x 10 in., B&W and Color photographs, 4 pages of color.
+South Platte Press, softcover, 80 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs, 4 pages of color.